Dr. Mario Online Rx: Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.

 IGN called the main game "timeless" and the new Virus Buster mode "chaotically awesome".
 However they were let down by the fact that the main Dr. Mario mode only supported up to 2 players (where some earlier games had supported up to 4) and that Virus Buster was not playable online.
 Additionally, N-Europe called it "the same Dr. Mario that we know and love" with "solid and functional graphics" and addictive gameplay.
 GamePro said, "Playing Dr. Mario Online RX for an hour or so virtually guarantees a smile and good mood to follow.
 Precious few full-price Wii games are that much fun, and a $10 game that delivers and that every single member of your family is likely to enjoy playing - is frankly a bargain."
 (Note: GamePro gave the game three 4/5 scores for graphics, sound, and fun factor, and 5/5 for control.)

 In contrast, GamesRadar+ called it a "slightly awkward puzzler" that "just isn't addictive enough to make you care" and likened it to "Puyo Puyos in-bred cousin".
 However, they praised the online multiplayer functionality and enjoyed its clean presentation, with the exception of the music.